termlen0/termlen0.github.io/_posts/2016-12-28-observations.md

 2. Install necessary middleware
 3. Clone the app repo
 4. Fire up the app
+5. Ensure compliance

 ## What about IP addresses:
-Obviously, I am oversimplifying a bit, but the point remains that, there really isn't much state tracking.
+Obviously, I am oversimplifying a bit, but the point remains that, there really isn't much state tracking, when it comes to application/OS admin automation.
 Back in the day (actually, less than 10 yrs ago), I remember when compute/application admins were very fond of static IP addresses.
-That used to be 'stateful' variable that needed to be tracked.
+That used to be 'stateful' variable they needed tracked.
 Not any more.
-Unfortunately, on the network side, we are very dependent (depending on the use case) on IP addressing for our devices.
+Unfortunately, on the network side, we are very dependent (depending on the use case) on static IP addressing for our devices.
 Needless to say a solid IPAM is an extremely important stateful variable tracker for network automation.
-The reason for this blog is, however, to address the "other" variables (vlan numbers, vif numbers et al), we need for network automation, that doesn't really come built in.
+The reason for this blog post is, however, to address the "other" variables (vlan numbers, vif numbers et al), we need for network automation, that doesn't really come built into standard, 'network focused' software, like IPAMs/CMDB

 ## An implementation example using NSoT:
 [Nsot](https://github.com/dropbox/nsot) is an opensource